Boundary pairs associated with quadratic forms: Introduction

 The concept of boundary pairs associated with a non-negative quadratic form is in some sense a generalisation of the concept of \emph{boundary triples} (also called \emph{boundary value spaces}) associated with a closed operator $\Hmax$.
-Boundary triples are often used to describe all possible self-adjoint extensions of $\Hmin=(\Hmax)^*$, see e.g.~\cite{gorbachuk-gorbachuk:91,derkach-malamud:91, derkach-malamud:95, bmn:02} or~\cite{bgp:08} for an overview.
-In our context, $\Hmin=\HDir \cap \HNeu$ (i.e., $\dom \Hmin = \dom \HDir \cap \dom \HNeu$).

-Extension theory for operators in Hilbert spaces is a subject with a long history.
-Possibly the first treatment goes back to von Neumann~\cite{von-neumann:30a} and Friedrichs~\cite{friedrichs:34}.
-Further contributions are given by Krein~\cite{krein:47}, and Birman~\cite{birman:56}.
-Later on, Vishik~\cite{vishik:52}, Grubb~\cite{grubb:68, grubb:70} and many other authors contributed to the subject in the context of elliptic boundary value problems, see e.g.~\cite{bgw:09, behrndt-langer:pre10, grubb:11} for a more up-to-date reference list.
+We will provide the details of the following results in a forthcoming publication, see~\cite{post:pre14a}.
+Nevertheless, we believe that it is useful to state the concepts and results already here.